emadb/birthday_greeting_js/intro.md

 TDD is not about testing.
 Having tests is a side effects.

 ## 1) History
-Back in 1995 Kent Beck starts to talk about Extreme Programming that includes TTDD as part of the process.
+Back in 1995 Kent Beck starts to talk about Extreme Programming that includes TDD as part of the process.
 The (C3 project)[https://en.wikipedia.org/wiki/Chrysler_Comprehensive_Compensation_System] was the first project in which XP was used.

 ## 2) TDD Basic workflow